talha3117/To-do-Webapp/README.md

-# To-do-Webapp

-Here's a detailed README for your GitHub repository for the To-Do List website project:
+Here’s the updated README with the revised directory structure:

 ---